ajitgoel/Notes/InterviewQuestions/C#/Notes.md

 **What is REST?**
 Ans.
 REST stands for Representational State Transfer.
 REST is an architectural style which treat each service as a resource and access data by HTTP protocol methods like GET, POST, PUT, and DELETE.
-What is difference between REST and SOAP?
+==**What is difference between REST and SOAP?**==
 Ans.
 The difference between REST and SOAP is given below:
+Performance
+specifications for State, security
+Message Format-xml\json, how information is passed how are services\resources exposed.

-Performance is slow as compared to REST.
+==Performance is slow as compared to REST.
 REST is fast as compared to SOAP.
+a.
 SOAP has specifications for both stateless and stateful implementation whereas REST is completely stateless.
-SOAP enforces message format as XML whereas REST does not enforces message format as XML or JSON.
+c.
 SOAP has a defined standard specification.
 For example, WS-Security is the specification for implementing security.
 Rest has no defined standard specifications.
+b.
+SOAP enforces message format as XML whereas REST does not enforces message format as XML or JSON.
+d.
 The SOAP message consists of an envelope which includes SOAP headers and body to store the actual information you want to send.
 REST uses the HTTP build-in headers (with a variety of media-types) to carry meta information and use the GET, POST, PUT and DELETE verbs to perform CRUD operations.
+e.
 SOAP uses interfaces and named operations to expose your service.
-REST uses URI and methods like (GET, PUT, POST, DELETE) to expose resources.
+REST uses URI and methods like (GET, PUT, POST, DELETE) to expose resources.==

-Why to choose Web API
+**Why to choose Web API**
 \6.
 It is light weight architecture and good for devices which have limited bandwidth like smart phones.
 \3.
 It doesn't have tedious and extensive configuration like WCF REST service.
 \7.
 It is open source.